 It can be hard to know the difference between the flu and a cold in children.
 With both a cold and flu, your child can develop a cough, sore throat, and body aches, but symptoms are more severe with the flu.
 If your child doesn’t have a fever, it may be an indication that they have a cold instead.
 If you’re concerned about any symptoms your child has developed, you should call their pediatrician.

 The flu is a progressive illness.
 This means that symptoms will worsen before they get better.
-Not everyone responds the same to a particular virus.
-Additionally, your overall health can determine the severity of your symptoms.
+Not everyone responds the same to a virus.
+Your overall health can determine the severity of your symptoms.
 The flu virus can be mild or severe.
 Seek immediate medical care if you have the following symptoms:

 - chest pain